-Thoughts such as these have influenced our actions as researchers and teacher educators, leading us to evaluate our practices, either individually; in the meetings of the Teaching and Teacher Training Center or with the students of the classes involved.
-This reflection process led us to realize the need to integrate graduates into the school space more effectively and through a path that was not only through the compulsory internship.
+Reflections such as these have influenced our actions as researchers and teacher trainers, leading us to evaluate our practices, either individually; in the meetings of the Teaching and Teacher Training Center or with the students of the classes involved.
+This reflection process led us to realize the need to integrate graduates into the school space more effectively and in a way that was not only through the compulsory internship.

-To this end, step by step the teachers of Didactics were creating space for this articulation and, currently, 4 of the 10 responsible for this discipline, when elaborating their respective course plans started to incorporate the (re)approximation with the school as part of the studies and the activities they develop with their students, as explained in the following topic.
+To this end, one step at time the teachers of Didactics were creating space for this articulation and currently 4 of the 10 responsible for this discipline, when elaborating their respective course plans started to incorporate the (re)approximation with the school as part of the studies and activities they develop with their students, as explained in the following topic.